 Digital assets have changed the way financial markets work by offering new ways to transfer value and provide financial services, all without relying on traditional banks.
 These assets are purely digital and exist only online.
-They use advanced technology, like cryptography and distributed networks, to make transactions safe, transparent, and open to everyone.
-Digital assets can be easily transferred, their ownership verified through encryption, and they can be divided into smaller units that retain individual value.
+They use advanced technology, like cryptography and distributed networks, to make transactions transparent and open to everyone.
+Digital assets can be easily transferred, their ownership verified through encryption, and they can be divided into smaller, fractional units.
 Examples of digital assets include cryptocurrencies like Bitcoin and Ethereum, tokens that represent partial ownership of things like real estate or artwork, digital rights for intellectual property, and non-fungible tokens (NFTs), which are unique digital items that can represent ownership of both digital and physical things.

-Digital assets are transforming traditional finance and enabling entirely new business models.
+We believe digital assets are transforming traditional finance and enabling entirely new business models.
 By providing instantaneous, borderless access to financial systems and investment opportunities, they are democratizing global finance.
 They also reduce transaction costs and time delays, making processes more efficient and cost-effective.
-Businesses built around digital assets operate with significantly lower expenses and higher margins than traditional counterparts, thanks to the inherent efficiencies of blockchain and distributed ledger technology.1
+As a proof point, there are businesses today that are built around digital assets and operate with significantly lower expenses and higher margins than traditional counterparts, thanks to the inherent efficiencies of blockchain and distributed ledger technology.1

 The first retail investment fund manager to invest in bitcoin—in 2015, as shown below— ARK Invest believes that digital assets will become the new foundation of financial technology.